dformo/jbl-bid-bot/README.md

 -Start the bot:

-1. Run the following in powershell command line (after inserting your token):
+1. Run the following in powershell command line (after inserting the bot's Discord token):

 `.\run-bot.ps1 -Token "YOUR_TOKEN_HERE"`